The 2019 AVPA scientific meeting will be held on the 14th and 15th of November in Adelaide, Australia.

 This is perhaps the largest poultry exposition in the world and is held in Atlanta, Georgia every January.
 It is known as the “Atlanta Poultry Show” by most industry people.
 The show attracts around 20 thousand visitors each year.
 Although its focus is trade display, concurrent seminars are conducted to cover various topics throughout the three day event.

-The Asia-Pacific Poultry Conference (APPC) is organised by the Asia-Pacific Federation of the WPSA and is held in every three years in various Asian cities.
+The Asia-Pacific Poultry Conference (APPC) is organised by the Asia-Pacific Federation of the WPSA and is held every three years in various Asian cities.
 APPC covers all aspects of poultry science.